ibm-cloud-docs/power-iaas/compliances.md

 You can build PCI-DSS compliant environments and applications by using IBM Cloud.
 For more information, see [IBM Cloud PCI DSS Guidance](https://www.ibm.com/downloads/cas/OPLDK4Q2){: external}.

-PCI-DSS reports are available only upon request.
-To submit a request, use the [IBM Cloud Compliance Report Request Form](https://forms.monday.com/forms/31287c1a9093af2f4c53be348675a7db){: external}.

 ## HIPAA
 {: #HIPAA-cert}